Your Social Security Disability Lawyers

 MYTH: Once you’re on Social Security Disability, you’re on it for life.

-FACT: While it’s possible that you may be on Social Security Disability for many years or decades, it’s actually not an automatic fact.
+FACT: While it’s possible that you may be on Social Security Disability for many years or decades, it’s actually not an automatic guarantee.
 The Social Security Administration will periodically review your medical condition.
 If it is anticipated that your condition will improve, the first review is generally scheduled from 6 to 18 months after the date you first applied for disability benefits.
 If improvement of your condition is technically possible but your doctor doesn’t expect you to improve, then medical reviews are scheduled roughly about every 3 years.
 If your doctor states that your condition is not one that is possible to ever improve, it’s typically 7 years between each review.

 MYTH: Social Security Disability Income will be able to replace the majority of my work-related income.

 FACT: Unfortunately, Social Security Disability Income is designed to replace only a portion of the applicant’s lost income.
 It’s meant to provide assistance in meeting people’s basic living needs, and the payments are modest.
-In 2020, the average disability benefit was $1,258 a month.
-Again, this is as an incentive to encourage people to work in whatever capacity they are able.

 MYTH: If I go to work, I’ll automatically lose my Medicare or Medicaid.